KleberVales/english-study/README.md

    - I need to make a phone call to confirm our reservation tonight.
    - She loves to make fresh pasta from scratch every Sunday afternoon.
    - Don't worry about making mistakes—they are an essential part of learning.
+   - The team will make a final decision regarding the project budget tomorrow.

 ### 3.2 Have